speedyfriend67/Imager-ExtractTextFromImage/README.md

 ### SwiftUI Image To Text Extractor

-This SwiftUI app allows users to extract text from images, edit the extracted text, save it as a file, and view the extraction history.
-This was made on my iPhone, using Swifty!
+This SwiftUI app, named **Imager**, enables users to extract text from images, edit the extracted text, save it as a file, and view the extraction history.
+It was developed on an iPhone using Swifty by sparkclechanJB.

 #### Features

-- **Text Extraction**: Extract text from images using OCR (Optical Character Recognition).
+- **Text Extraction**: Utilizes OCR (Optical Character Recognition) to extract text from images.
-- **Editing**: Edit the extracted text directly within the app.
+- **Editing**: Enables users to edit the extracted text directly within the app.
-- **Export**: Save the extracted text as a text file and share it with others.
+- **Export**: Allows users to save the extracted text as a text file and share it with others.
-- **History**: View a history of past text extractions with the ability to share and delete entries.
+- **History**: Provides a history feature to view past text extraction entries with sharing and deletion options.
-- **Easy-to-Use Interface**: Intuitive UI design for effortless text extraction and management.
+- **Easy-to-Use Interface**: Designed with an intuitive UI for effortless text extraction and management.

 #### Screenshots